FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

             PackagerCLI takes the original CQL (from the input folder in step 1) and the ELM (from Json folder from this project from step 2) as input.
             The generated C# is exported to the root directory of the Measures project and built into a Measures.dll.
             The generated Library resource ``AgeFHIR4-0.0.1.json`` is stored in the Resources folder in the Test project.
+            We use the content of this generated Library resource to create a Library resource in Firely Server.

         .. container:: toggle